github/scientist/README.md

 The `use` block is called the **control**.
 The `try` block is called the **candidate**.

-Creating an experiment is wordy, so the `Scientist#science` helper instantiates an experiment and calls `run`:
+Creating an experiment is wordy, but when you include the `Scientist` module, the `science` helper will instantiate an experiment and call `run` for you:

 ```ruby
 require "scientist"